Ghasak/CPP_APIs/docs/professional_notes/tipes_and_tricks.md

 # Tips and Tricks in C++

 The following tips and tricks are generally common for professional C++ code writing.
+## Rule of Functions/methods

+- Don't try to return `pointer` to a stack data structure of a local variable (within the body of the function).
+This include `reference` as well.

 ## Convension in Coding